Strongly semistable sheaves and the Mordell-Lang conjecture over function fields: Introduction

+\begin{theor} Suppose that $Y\cap\Lambda$ is Zariski dense in $Y$.
+Suppose that $Y$ is smooth over $F$.
+If $\Omega_Y$ is strongly semistable with respect to $\det(\Omega_Y)$ then there is a projective variety $Y'$ defined over a finite subfield $\mF_{p^r} \subseteq F$ and an isomorphism\,\,\,\, $h: Y'_F\simeq Y$. \end{theor} Note that $\det(\Omega_Y)$ is ample by \cite[Lemma 6]{Abra-Sub}.
+A vector bundle $V$ on $Y$ is strongly semistable if $F_Y^{\ast,\circ r}V$ is semistable for all sufficiently large $r$.
+Here $F_Y$ is the absolute Frobenius endomorphism of $Y$.
+See section \ref{VBPC} below for more details.

+In other words, if $Y$ is smooth and either $p>\dim({Y})^2\int_Y{\rm c}^1(\Omega_{Y})^{\dim(Y)} $ or $\Omega_Y$ is strongly semistable with respect to $\Omega_Y$, then $h$ may be taken to be an isomorphism in Theorem \ref{MLtheor}.
+In particular, $h$ may be taken to be an isomorphism in Theorem \ref{MLtheor} if $\dim(Y)=1$.
+This is an early result of Samuel (see \cite{Samuel-Com}).

+\begin{remark}\rm If $S$ is a smooth closed subvariety of an abelian variety over a field of characteristic $0$ such that $\Stab(S)=0$ then $\Omega_S$ is semistable with respect to $\det(\Omega_S)$ by a classical result of Yau.
+Thus Theorem \ref{thflashp} may be viewed as an exact positive characteristic counterpart (when $Y$ is smooth) of the Mordell-Lang conjecture in characteristic $0$, because in the latter the analog of the morphism $h$ can always be taken to be an isomorphism. \end{remark}

+\begin{remark}\rm Note the following interesting consequence of Theorem \ref{thflash}.
+Suppose that we are given a smooth projective subvariety with trivial stabiliser inside an abelian variety over the function field of a variety defined over a number field $L$.
+If this situation is reduced modulo a prime ideal $\mathfrak p$ of $\CO_K$, then for all but a finite number of such ideals, the Mordell-Lang conjecture \ref{MLtheor} holds for the reduced situation and $h$ can be taken to be an isomorphism (for any choice of $\Lambda$). \end{remark}

-Our method of proof is based on the theory of semistable sheaves in positive characteristic, in particular on Langer's theorem that the Harder-Narasimhan filtration of sheaves becomes strongly semistable after a finite number of iterations of Frobenius pull-backs (see Theorem \ref{thlang} below).
+Our proof of Theorems \ref{thflash} and \ref{thflashp} does not rely on existing proofs of Theorem \ref{MLtheor}.
+In particular, we provide in this text a complete proof of Theorem \ref{MLtheor} in the situation where $Y$ is smooth.
+Our method of proof does not rely on the differential techniques of \cite{Hrushovski-Mordell-Lang} or on the Galois-theoretic techniques of \cite{Rossler-MMML}, \cite{Ziegler-Mordell-Lang} and \cite{Benoist-Bouscaren-Pillay-MLMM}.
+It is purely geometric and uses the theory of semistable sheaves on varieties of dimension $>1$, in particular on Langer's theorem that the Harder-Narasimhan filtration of sheaves becomes strongly semistable after a finite number of iterations of Frobenius pull-backs (see Theorem \ref{thlang} below).
+The possibility of giving a geometric condition on the prime number $p$ for the morphism $h$ to be an isomorphism is intrinsic to our method and the previous methods of proof of Theorem \ref{MLtheor} do not naturally lead to such bounds (be it only because the quantity $\int_Y{\rm c}^1(\Omega_{Y})^{\dim(Y)}$ never appears in them).

-Our method allows us to give an upper-bound for the generic degree of the morphism $h$ in Theorem \ref{MLtheor} in terms of the Frobenius-stabilised slopes of the cotangent bundle of $Y$ (see Lemma \ref{finlem} and Corollary \ref{corSS} below).
-The possibility of obtaining such an upper-bound was the main motivation for looking for the partial proof of Theorem \ref{MLtheor} given here.